Assistant Professor of Law

 Jaime L. Dodge joined Georgia Law in 2011 as an assistant professor teaching Complex Litigation, Bankruptcy, and Dispute Resolution and Systems Design.

-Dodge holds a B.A. in Psychology and International Development from Dartmouth College and a Master of Laws in Dispute Resolution from Pepperdine University School of Law.
-Dodge earned her J.D. from Harvard, where she served as the Supreme Court chair of the Harvard Law Review.
+Dodge holds a B.A. in Psychology and International Development from Dartmouth College and a Master in Dispute Resolution from Pepperdine University School of Law.
+Dodge earned her J.D. from Harvard, where she served as the Supreme Court chairwoman of the Harvard Law Review.
 After graduation, she clerked for Judge John T. Noonan Jr. of the U.S. Court of Appeals for the 9th Circuit.

-Dodge also serves on the Board of Directors of Random Acts, a non-profit organization dedicated to inspiring and performing acts of kindness around the world.
+In her free time, Dodge serves on the Board of Directors of Random Acts, a non-profit organization dedicated to inspiring and performing acts of kindness around the world.

-Disaggregative Mechanisms: The New Frontier of Mass-Claims Actions, Emory L.J. (forthcoming 2014).
+Disaggregative Mechanisms: Mass-Claims Resolution Without Actions, 63 Emory L.J. __ (2014) (keynote article)

 The Limits of Procedural Private Ordering, 97 Va.
 L. Rev. 724 (2011).

 Jurisdiction in Bankruptcy Proceedings: A Test Case for Implied Repeal of the Federal Arbitration Act, 117 Harv.
 L. Rev. 2296 (2004).

 Collective Adjudication of Financial Services and Other Cross-Border Mass Injury Cases, 1 Eur.
 J. Consumer L. 141 (2010) (with David Rosenberg).